 Id57 Minerals ancillary infrastructure safeguarding Proposed alternatives to be Respondent And/or Option wording Revised SA summary for id box assessed ID Need an option where areas with potential for surface infrastructure which is related to gas extraction should be safeguarded.
 1246, 1255 and This option would safeguard the surface infrastructure for oil and gas developments.
 Summary of Assessment Option 1 is likely to have economic benefits through enabling choice for minerals operators.
 However, it is possible that pursuing this option may result in the creation of vacant sites with associated effects on landscape and community safety and wellbeing.
 Option 2 has similar effects, though at a lower scale.
-Options 3 and, most significantly, 4 are likely to create more flexibility around future alternative uses for these sites than Option 1, with Option 4 providing the most economic benefits in this respect.
-The addition of Option 5 is likely to result in some minor positive effects in relation to encouraging safeguarding, achieving sustainable economic growth and efficient land use.
+Options 3 and, most significantly, 4 are likely to create more flexibility around future alternative uses minor positive effects in relation to encouraging safeguarding, achieving sustainable economic growth and efficient land use.
 All of the options are likely to have uncertain social and environmental impacts, dependent upon the nature of any displaced development.
 Recommendations On balance, it is considered that Option 4 combined with Option 5 would have the most sustainability benefits.
 However, Option 4 (or a combined option 4 /5) would benefit from considering which sites have the most potential for continuing use in the future.

-Id58 Presumption in favour of sustainable minerals and waste development Proposed alternatives to be assessed Response ID And/or Option wording Revised SA summary for id box No alternative options
+Id58 Presumption in favour of sustainable minerals and waste development Proposed alternatives to be assessed Response And/or Option wording Revised SA summary for id by assessed ID No alternative options

 Id59 Local amenity and cumlative impacts

-Proposed alternatives to be assessed Response ID And/or Option wording Revised SA summary for id box
+Proposed alternatives to be Response And/or Option wording Revised SA summary for id box

+assessed ID

 No alternative options